george-hawkins/basic-gfm-jekyll/redcarpet-extensions.md

 Set by GitHub - without it the following would not automatically be handled as links and you'd need to use `[foo@...](mailto:foo@...)` etc.

 foo@bar.com
 www.example.com
 http://www.example.com/

 ### disable_indented_code_blocks

-Not set by GitHub - if it were you couldn't use the traditional markup approach of creating code block by indenting them by four spaces.
+Not set by GitHub - if it were you couldn't use the traditional Markdown approach of creating code block by indenting them by four spaces.

     This is a code block created by indenting each line by four spaces.
     As in fenced code blocks you don't have to worry about e.g. <b> being interpreted.

 ### strikethrough

-Set by GitHub - with this enabled you can strikethrough text by surrounding it with two `~` characters at the start and end.
+Set by GitHub - with this enabled you can strikethrough text with two `~` characters at the start and end.

 ~~strikethrough~~